pantheon-systems/documentation/source/_docs/sso-organizations.md

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-Replace <code>Example-Org-Name</code> with your Pantheon organization name.
+<li>Replace <code>Example-Org-Name</code> with your Pantheon organization name.
 Separate words with hyphens, and append 'SSO'.
-<br><br>
-The connection name must start with an alphanumeric character, and can only contain alphanumeric characters and '-'.
+<li> The connection name must start with an alphanumeric character and can only contain alphanumeric characters and hyphens (-).
-<br><br>
-The max length for a connection name is 35 characters, including the appended 'SSO'.</div>
+<li> The max length for a connection name is 35 characters, including the appended 'SSO'.</div>

 3. **Add an Attribute Statement** to map `mail` to `email`.